-When marketing a mobile app, you need to start thinking from the perspective of a mobile app user-experience designer.
-What’s next in mobile app building?
-Let’s learn more about a very interesting trend: mobile apps aren’t just independent sources or destinations anymore—they’ve turned into publishing tools instead.
+When promoting a mobile app, you should consider it from the viewpoint of a mobile app user-experience designer.
+What comes next in mobile app development?
+Let’s explore an intriguing trend: mobile apps are no longer just stand-alone sources or destinations—they have evolved into publishing tools.

 Images Courtesy of Inside Intercom, The End of Apps As We Know Them.

-How did this happen?
-For starters, app users felt like they needed more control and more opportunities to choose what they wanted to do when interacting with a mobile app.
-This is psychologically understandable and consistent with modern theories of gamification and customer engagement.
-Users started to advocate for more, including notifications, related content, social interaction, and actions newsfeeds.
-In fact, independent apps without integration and that need to be opened each time in order to be used just don’t make sense.
-The idea of background apps that form a centralized experience (iOS Notification Center is a good example) makes more sense and is more user-oriented.
+How did this come about?
+To begin with, app users felt they needed more control and more ways to choose how they interacted with a mobile app.
+This makes sense psychologically and aligns with modern ideas about gamification and customer engagement.
+Users began to push for more features, such as notifications, related content, social interactions, and activity feeds.
+In reality, standalone apps that require opening each time for use just don’t work well.
+The concept of background apps that create a unified experience (like the iOS Notification Center) is more logical and focused on user needs.

 In the meantime, a mobile app shouldn’t display just as a block of interchanging cards filled with content.
 Instead, it should be flexible and fit any app design, dividing your content into atomic units so you can guarantee it works with any device or platform—just like Facebook, which isn’t just a website with content anymore.
 It’s a multifaceted platform that works on desktop, mobile (both browser version and app), and messengers.
 This means that Facebook is a system, not just a range of interchanging pages or content containers.